 I have learned skills in production and efficiency; I grew with the company and became one of the “go-to” employees for management when quality and speed were required.

 My hunger for finding the most efficient method while chasing an internal requirement to produce the highest quality possible pushed me to lead others and help bring more value to their work.

 I have always made it a priority to go above and beyond for employers and customers alike.
 When work must be done, it should be done well or not at all.

 When I present a client with a finished product or service, I want them to be more than satisfied.
 If I fall short, I will find a way to make it right and exceed expectations.

 “Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected.”

 Learn from my experience and research!

-Life is a journey that we all go through at some capacity, and being more prepared by learning from others is invaluable.
+Life is a journey that we all go through, and there is nothing wrong with being prepared and doing things right.